-As part of the new government drive to increase workplace testing and catch undetected cases of COVID-19, the number of employees required for a business to be eligible to join the workplace testing programme has been reduced to 50.
+As part of the government drive to increase workplace testing and catch undetected cases of COVID-19, employers of any size may join the workplace testing programme.
 But what is the testing programme and is your business eligible?

 What is the workplace testing programme?